slantview/deployr/README.md

-# Waterfall Speed Test
+# Deployr

-Waterfall Speed Test (wst) is a utility application for testing your website speed and integrating with the waterfall.io service.
+Deployr is a tool for deploying websites.

 # DOCUMENTATION